 - Repetitive behaviour or wandering

 - Not wanting to be left alone

 - Panic attacks

 How can I help?

-If your suspicious are confirmed by a health professional, unlike dementia, anxiety symptoms can be treated effectively.
+If your suspicions are confirmed by a health professional, unlike dementia, anxiety symptoms can be treated effectively.
 However, the common approaches that work for most people are not usually successful in dementia patients.
-Anti-depressants can cause adverse effects like increased confusion, dangerous falls, interactions with other medications or can even make restlessness and anxiety worse.
+Anti-depressants can cause adverse effects like increased confusion, dangerous falls and interactions with other medications can even make restlessness and anxiety worse.
 While not always the case, non-drug treatments are often safer and more effective options.

 It can be helpful to figure out what might be causing your loved one’s anxiety and try to address it.
 If they had anxiety prior to their diagnosis, the things that used to help before will likely still be beneficial.
 Here are some other suggestions:

-- Check for comfort.
-Is your loved one hungry, thirsty, hot, cold, tired, do they have to go to the bathroom, or are in they in pain?
+Is your loved one hungry, thirsty, hot, cold, or tired, do they have to go to the bathroom, or are in they in pain?
 Not being able to express discomfort is a common anxiety trigger in dementia.